Shopify vs Amazon: Which Platform Should UK Fashion Brands Choose?

 Amazon’s Genuine Advantages: When It Makes Sense

 Built-in product discovery: Amazon’s search function is used by UK consumers specifically to find products — high purchase intent compared to social media where discovery is passive.
-A well-optimised Amazon listing can capture demand that would otherwise go to a competitor.

 FBA logistics: Amazon’s fulfilment network handles storage, picking, packing, shipping, and returns.
 For a brand without a 3PL relationship or self-fulfilment capability, FBA removes logistics infrastructure as a barrier.

-International reach: Amazon’s EU marketplaces (Germany, France, Italy, Spain) are accessible from a single seller account — a relatively low-friction route to testing European demand before investing in country-specific infrastructure.
+International reach: Amazon’s EU marketplaces (Germany, France, Italy, Spain) are accessible from a single seller account, a relatively low-friction route to testing European demand before investing in country-specific infrastructure.

 The Intellectual Property and Brand Risk on Amazon

-Counterfeit risk: once a product gains traction on Amazon, counterfeit versions appear on the same listing — sometimes as third-party sellers fulfilling against your ASIN.
+Counterfeit risk: once a product gains traction on Amazon, counterfeit versions appear on the same listing, sometimes as third-party sellers fulfilling against your ASIN.
 Amazon’s Brand Registry provides some protection, but enforcement is reactive rather than preventive.

 Hijacked listings: third-party sellers can list against your ASIN at lower prices, including potentially inauthentic product.
-This occurs after a product establishes search ranking — which means it happens to successful listings, not failing ones.
+This occurs after a product establishes search ranking, which means it happens to successful listings, not failing ones.

 Pricing race to the bottom: Amazon’s algorithm favours lower prices when multiple sellers list the same product.
-If your product is available elsewhere at a lower price — including your own Shopify store with a discount applied — Amazon may suppress your listing or reduce your Buy Box share.
+If your product is available elsewhere at a lower price, including your own Shopify store with a discount applied, Amazon may suppress your listing or reduce your Buy Box share.

 Our guide to low MOQ and private label clothing manufacturers UK covers how private label production — product designed and made specifically for your brand — creates the product differentiation that makes counterfeiting less commercially attractive and harder to replicate.